Please visit the U of A COVID-19 Health Guidelines page for current recommendations and requirements for the campus community.

 Support the institutional mission of the University of Arkansas by providing high quality testing services for students, graduates, professionals and those from the surrounding community.
 We’re driven with the desire to help examinees reach their academic and professional goals in a standardized setting that promotes honesty, integrity and fairness.
 UA Testing Services subscribes to the NCTA Professional Standards and Guidelines with the objective of administering tests in a pleasant and technologically advanced environment.

-Testing Services is located at the corner of Meadow Street and Razorback Road (across from the Razorback football practice field) on the University of Arkansas campus.
-We are in a 2-story building often referred to as the Beach house.
+Testing Services is located at 97 N. Razorback Road which is on the corner of Meadow Street and Razorback Road (across from the Razorback football practice field) on the University of Arkansas campus.
 Find our building on the University Campus Map.

-Metered parking is available along the north side of the parking lot.
+Metered parking is available along the south side of the parking lot.